-To minimise and manage adverse air quality and noise and vibration effects on residents and local communities as far as practicable during construction, operation and decommissioning having regard to applicable limits, targets or standards.
+To minimise and manage adverse air quality and noise and vibration effects on residents and local communities as far as practicable during construction, operation and decommissioning.

-- Potential for adverse effects to air quality at sensitive receptors and on other sensitive land uses during construction of wind turbines, associated infrastructure and potential use of an on-site quarry. - Potential for adverse effects on noise and vibration amenity at sensitive receptors during construction, operation and decommissioning (including for the potential on-site quarry).
+- Potential for adverse effects to air quality at sensitive receptors and on other sensitive land uses during construction of wind turbines, and associated infrastructure. - Potential for adverse effects on noise and vibration amenity at sensitive receptors during construction, operation and decommissioning.

-• Characterise current local conditions in relation to air quality using data collected from existing local monitoring stations, or project-installed monitoring equipment.

-- Characterise the ambient noise environment in adjacent established residential, farming zone, commercial and open space areas and at other sensitive land use locations. - Identify sensitive receptors that may be subject to effects to amenity from the project including, but not limited to, all dwellings within 3 km of wind turbines, associated infrastructure and potential on-site quarry.
+- Characterise current local conditions in relation to air quality using data collected from existing local monitoring stations, or project-installed monitoring equipment. - Characterise the ambient noise environment in adjacent established residential, and other sensitive land use and high amenity locations. - Identify sensitive receivers that may be subject to effects to amenity from the project including, but not limited to, all dwellings within 3 km of wind turbines, and associated infrastructure.

-- Assess the potential effects of construction, operation and decommissioning activities on air quality in accordance with EPA Publication 1961 Guideline for assessing and minimising air pollution in Victoria, EPA Publication 1834 Civil construction, building and demolition guide, and EPA Publication 1823.1 Mining and quarrying guide to preventing harm to people and the environment. - Assess the potential dust, noise and vibration impacts from the potential on-site quarry in accordance with the requirements of EPA Publication 1823.1 Mining and quarrying: Guide to preventing harm to people and the environment. - Assess the potential effects of the project on noise and vibration amenity at sensitive receptors, including information that addresses: - how the noise associated with construction of the wind farm and project infrastructure will be managed in accordance with relevant guidelines, such as EPA Publication 1820.1: Construction Guide to preventing harm to people and the environment, EPA Publication 1834: Civil Construction, Building and Demolition guide, EPA Publication 1695: Assessing and controlling risk: a guide for business, and having regard to the environmental values for ambient sound defined in the environmental reference standard (ERS) established under the Environment Protection Act 2017; - how the operational wind turbine noise will be managed in accordance with Division 5 of Part 5.3 of the Environment Protection Regulations 2021 and relevant guidelines, including DELWP Policy and Planning Guidelines for Development of Wind Energy Facilities in Victoria (2021), EPA Wind Energy Facility Turbine Noise Regulation Guidelines and NZS 6808:2010 Acoustics - Wind Farm Noise for the turbines; and - how operational noise from other relevant project infrastructure such as the on-site terminal station and battery storage facility, and from other potential commercial, industrial and trade premises to be developed as part of the project such as the potential on-site quarry and potential concrete batching plants will be managed in accordance with Division 3 of Part 5.3 of the Environment Protection Regulations 2021, EPA Publication 1826.4: Noise limit and assessment protocol for the control of noise from commercial, industrial and trade premises and entertainment venues as well as relevant guidelines such as EPA Commerce Industry and Trade Noise Guidelines and Publication 1996: Noise guideline -Assessing low frequency noise. - If a quarry is to be developed as part of the project, assess the potential noise and vibration (ground and airborne) effects from the proposed on-site quarry activities on sensitive receptors in accordance with guidelines, including, but not limited to, the Earth Resources Guidelines for Ground Vibration and Airblast Limits for Blasting in Mines and Quarries.
+- Assess the potential effects of construction, operation and decommissioning activities on air quality in accordance with EPA Publication 1961 Guideline for assessing and minimising air pollution in Victoria, and EPA Publication 1834 Civil construction, building and demolition guide. - Assess the potential effects of the project on noise and vibration amenity at sensitive receptors, including information that addresses: - how the noise associated with construction of the wind farm and project infrastructure will be managed in accordance with relevant guidelines, such as EPA Publication 1820.1: Construction Guide to preventing harm to people and the environment, EPA Publication 1834.1: Civil Construction, Building and Demolition guide, EPA Publication 1695: Assessing and controlling risk: a guide for business and DTP Policy and Planning Guidelines for Development of Wind Energy Facilities (2023), and having regard to the environmental values for ambient sound defined in the environmental reference standard (ERS) established under the Environment Protection Act 2017; - how the operational wind turbine noise will be managed in accordance with Division 5 of Part 5.3 of the Environment Protection Regulations 2021 and relevant guidelines, including DELWP Policy and Planning Guidelines for Development of Wind Energy Facilities in Victoria (2021), EPA Publication 2061 Wind Energy Facility Turbine Noise Regulation Guidelines and NZS 6808:2010 Acoustics - Wind Farm Noise for the turbines; and - how operational noise from other relevant project infrastructure such as the on-site terminal station and battery storage facility, will be managed in accordance with Division 3 of Part 5.3 of the Environment Protection Regulations 2021, EPA Publication 1826.4: Noise limit and assessment protocol for the control of noise from commercial, industrial and trade premises and entertainment venues as well as relevant guidelines such as EPA Commerce Industry and Trade Noise Guidelines and Publication 1996: Noise guideline - Assessing low frequency noise.

-- Describe and propose siting, design, mitigation and management measures to control emissions to air from construction activities, including measures to minimise greenhouse gas emissions. - Describe and evaluate both potential and proposed design responses and/or other mitigation measures (e.g. staging/scheduling of works) which could minimise noise and vibration during construction, operation and decommissioning.
+- Describe and propose siting, design, mitigation and management measures to control emissions to air from construction activities. - Describe and evaluate potential and proposed design responses and/or other mitigation measures (e.g. staging/scheduling of works) which could minimise noise and vibration during construction, operation and decommissioning.